mtneug/freetz-docker/README.md

 $ docker run --rm mtneug/freetz help
 Usage:
+  build [branch]          Builds a Freetz image from [branch]
+    --no-menuconfig         Do not start menuconfig
-  build [branch]          Builds a Freetz image from [branch] clean                   Removes build output help                    Prints this usage information [cmd] [args...]
+                            This is only possible if there already exists a .config file in the root directory. clean                   Removes build output help                    Prints this usage information [cmd] [args...]
 Runs [cmd] with given arguments